Evangelische Kirche Meiderich

 6. September 2021

 Finally, there was something really public happening in our church community: an invitation for volunteers on the newly renovated church square.
 A real sense of new beginnings emerged.
-The question was how community life should look in the future, and everyone could write down concrete suggestions on prepared blank posters in various topic areas and get involved.
-As always in the past, drinks and buffet were professionally taken care of.
-It was particularly noticeable that many young people were sitting together.
+The question was how community life should look in the future, and everyone could write down specific suggestions on prepared blank posters and get involved.
+Drinks and buffet were, as always in the past, professionally taken care of.
+It was particularly noticeable that many young people were gathered together.
 The volunteer youth?
-A bright spot!
+A ray of hope!
 This community is very agile and purposeful with a natural freshness and lightness.
 A lot of careful planning and work must have gone into presenting it this way.
 This is how church should be today!

 GB